Search

 One last photograph

 The mission to recover the two priests was scheduled for Monday, April 22, 2013.
-Archbishop Ibrahim meet with Syrian army officers a day earlier to inform them of the expedition.
-Less than a 100 kilometers away in Antioch, the Greek Orthodox archbishop Boulos Yazigi concluded his pastoral visit in Turkey and was trying to return to Aleppo.
+Archbishop Ibrahim meet with Syrian army officers the day before to inform them of the expedition.
+Less than a 100 kilometers away in Antioch, the Greek Orthodox archbishop Boulos Yazigi was concluding his pastoral visit in Turkey and attempting to return to Aleppo.
 Through a series of circumstances, he would join the convoy.

 En route, the convoy passed through checkpoints of the Free Syrian Army (FSA) with no issues.
 "The FSA men respected Youhanna Ibrahim; they welcomed him very warmly," said Allaf.
 In Sarmada, a city in the Idlib province, Bishop Ibrahim was supposed to meet the kidnappers of the two priests.
 "They gave us one meeting point, then another.
 We searched the entire city," remembered the lawyer.